akhilwaghmare/react-node-practicum-front-template/README.md

 6. Now you have your front-end and back-end running locally!

 #### Running the front-end server in Visual Studio Code
+Note: In the below example, the group's front-end repository was named `bb-practicum-team1-front` and the back-end repository was named `bb-practicum-team-1-back`.
+Your repository will have a different name, but the rest should look the same.
 ![vsc running](images/front-end-running-vsc.png)

 #### Running the front-end server in the browser